Linaro/lava/doc/v2/dispatcher-testing.rst

 =======================

-For a RetryAction to validate, the RetryAction subclass must be a wrapper class around a new internal_pipeline to allow the RetryAction.run() function to handle all of the retry functionality in one place.
+For a RetryAction to validate, the RetryAction subclass must be a wrapper class around a new pipeline to allow the RetryAction.run() function to handle all of the retry functionality in one place.

-An Action which needs to support ``failure_retry`` or which wants to use RetryAction support internally, needs a new class added which derives from RetryAction, sets a useful name, summary and description and defines a populate() function which creates the internal_pipeline.
-The Action with the customized run() function then gets added to the internal_pipeline of the RetryAction subclass - without changing the inheritance of the original Action.
+An Action which needs to support ``failure_retry`` or which wants to use RetryAction support internally, needs a new class added which derives from RetryAction, sets a useful name, summary and description and defines a populate() function which creates the pipeline.
+The Action with the customized run() function then gets added to the pipeline of the RetryAction subclass - without changing the inheritance of the original Action.

 .. _diagnostic_actions: